sdiehl/kaleidoscope/tutorial.md

   cgen c
 ```

 We can test out this new functionality.
-Note that code below is unoptimized and involves several extranous
+Note that code below is unoptimized and involves several extraneous
 instructions that would normally be optimized away by mem2reg.

 ```perl